BlueBrain/fz-td-recipe/README.rst

 Usage
 -----

-A small command line utility is provided to convert legacy XML recipes and validate if a JSON or YAML file conforms to the recipe schema:
+A small command line utility is provided to convert legacy XML recipes and validate whether a JSON or YAML file conforms to the recipe schema:

 .. code-block:: console